open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 - ⬜ Alerting configuration
 - ⬜ Enhanced health check endpoints

+### Platform Extensions

+- ⬜ Support for additional social media platforms
+- ⬜ Platform-specific feature extensions
+- ⬜ Enhanced media handling for different platforms
+- ⬜ Cross-platform posting capabilities

 ### SDK Enhancements

-- ⬜ Comprehensive testing for SDK packages
+- ⬜ Additional platform-specific clients
+- ⬜ Enhanced error handling and recovery
-- ⬜ Additional examples and documentation
+- ⬜ More comprehensive examples
-- ⬜ Publish packages to npm
+- ⬜ React/Vue/Angular integration examples

-## Known Issues
+## Known Considerations

-1. Deno KV is still in beta/unstable status
+1. Deno KV is still in beta/unstable status but has proven reliable for our use case
-2. Limited storage capacity on Deno KV free tier
-3. Rate limit data is not persisted across worker restarts
+2. Rate limit data is not persisted across worker restarts
-4. Input validation is inconsistent across endpoints
+3. Some platforms may have API changes that require updates to our implementations
+4. Large media uploads may require optimization for better performance